-2. In a large bowl, cream together butter, sweetener, salt and vanilla with an electric mixer until light and creamy.
+Step 2.
+In a large bowl, cream together butter, sweetener, salt, and vanilla with an electric mixer until light and creamy.

-5. Cover a medium sized cookie sheet with parchment paper.
+Step 5.
+Cover a medium-sized cookie sheet with parchment paper.
 Use a 1 ½" wide cookie scoop to scoop up balls of dough and place on the cookie sheet.

-6. Roll the dough between the palms of your hands until they are ball shaped.
+Step 6.
+Roll the dough between the palms of your hands until they are ball-shaped.

-8. Pre-heat oven to 350 degrees F. Bake for 9-11 minutes until tops are just beginning to turn golden.
-The cookies will still be soft and somewhat uncooked, but will firm up and finish cooking as they cool.
+Step 8.
+Pre-heat oven to 350 degrees F. Bake for 9-11 minutes until tops are just beginning to turn golden.
+The cookies will still be soft and somewhat uncooked but will firm up and finish cooking as they cool.

 *If you can't find roasted pecans, you can toast them yourself.
 Toast them in a non-stick pan, without any oil, over medium heat for 3-5 minutes until fragrant.